The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

-To get some understanding of these wiggles, we carried out simple calculations for that case, 50 MeV deuterons on \nuc{58}{Ni}, posing a quite basic question: what $l$-dependent modification of an S-matrix derived from an $l$-independent potential might give rise to such wavy forms?
-This aspect of potential scattering theory seems to have had little attention.
+To get some understanding of these undulations, simple model calculations for that case, 50 MeV deuterons on \nuc{58}{Ni}, were performed.
+A basic question was posed: given $S_l$ calculated from an $l$-independent potential, what $l$-dependent modification of this $S_l$ might give rise to undularity of the kind that has been found?
+This aspect of potential scattering theory has had little attention.
 The argument, $\aS = 2\delta_l$, and modulus, \mS\, of the S-matrix $S_l = \exp (\rri\ \aS) \mS$ calculated from a standard WS potential were independently modified (\aS\ and \mS\ relate mostly to the real and imaginary parts of the potential respectively) and the new S-matrix was inverted.
 We here briefly describe results for modifications such that $S_l$ was unchanged for lowest $l$ and either \mS\ or \aS\ was modified for high-$l$, with a smooth transition; a fuller account is available in~\cite{preprint}.
-In both cases the inverted potential had oscillatory features, these being larger for the real part when \aS\ was modified and larger for the imaginary part when \mS\ was modified.
-It is noteworthy that the modification of \aS\ had a much larger effect on $J_{\rm R}$ than on $J_{\rm I}$ and effectively zero effect on the total cross section although the elastic scattering angular distribution was modified significantly.
-The modification of \mS\ was such that, $(1- \mS)$ was multiplied by
+In both cases the inverted potential had undulations.
+The undulations had a larger amplitude in the real part when \aS\ was modified and a larger amplitude in the imaginary part when \mS\ was modified.
+It is noteworthy that the modification of \aS\ had a much larger effect on $J_{\rm R}$ than on $J_{\rm I}$ and effectively \emph{zero} effect on the total cross section although the elastic scattering angular distribution \emph{was} modified significantly.
+That is, \emph{a large modification in the angular distribution was accompanied with essentially zero change in the total reaction cross section.}